Here’s a brutal truth about corporate-startup engagement:

 Step 3: Allocate the right resources

-Once you’ve decided what objectives you want to achieve, it’s important to understand the different types of resources required to bring the programs to life.
+Once you’ve decided what objectives you want to achieve, it’s important to understand the different types of resources required to bring a program to life.

-Here are the 4 main types of resource commitment of corporate-startup engagement:
+Here are the four main types of resource commitment for corporate-startup engagement:

-- Cost: the budget for venue, programs, manpower, prizes, etc.
+- Cost: the budget for a venue, programs, manpower, prizes, etc.

 - Time: the amount of time it takes to organize and plan the program